 Guthrie High School participates in a wide variety of varsity sports for both men and women as a Class 5A school.
 Students who wish to participate on a varsity team must make the squad and comply with the requirements set by the Oklahoma Secondary School Activities Association.
-Varsity sports include baseball, basketball, cheerleading, cross country, golf, football, soccer, softball, tennis, track, and wrestling.
+Varsity sports include baseball, basketball, cheerleading, cross country, eSports, golf, football, soccer, fast-pitch and slow-pitch softball, tennis, track, and wrestling.
 Physicals and insurance or insurance waivers are required.